hithagovi/luxurygems/README.md

 ---

+## Overview of the Agent
+GemFinder is designed to help users discover jewellery products efficiently.
+Users can search by keyword, filter by category, price range, and rating, and view detailed product information with images.
+The system provides a clean, modern, and interactive interface using Streamlit.

+---

 ## Features
 - Keyword search in product titles and descriptions
 - Filter by category, price range, and minimum rating
-- Sort by rating or price
+- Sort products by rating or price
 - Aesthetic product cards with images, rounded corners, and category badges
 - Responsive and clean Streamlit interface